Gold futures fall on low demand | Business

-Gold prices fell by Rs 134 to Rs 47,817 per 10 gram in the futures trade on Tuesday, as speculators reduced their positions amid low demand.
+Gold prices fell Rs 81 to Rs 47,552 per 10 gram in the futures trade on Wednesday as speculators reduced their positions amid low demand.

-On the Multi Commodity Exchange, gold contracts for the June delivery traded lower by Rs 134, or 0.28 per cent, at Rs 47,817 per 10 gram in a business turnover of 9,388 lots.
+On the Multi Commodity Exchange, gold contracts for the June delivery traded lower by Rs 81, or 0.17 per cent, to Rs 47,552 per 10 gram in a business turnover of 7862 lots.

 Analysts attributed the fall in gold prices to trimming of positions by participants.